DraconDev/rusti/demo/comprehensive-20-lesson-curriculum.md

 ## Implementation Benefits

-This code-focused approach provides:
+This true code-focused approach provides:

-1. **Immediate Value**: Each lesson is a working example
+1. **Source Code Learning**: People learn from actual working Rust files
-2. **Copy-Paste Ready**: Students can use examples directly
+2. **Copy-Paste Ready**: Every example can be copied and run immediately
-3. **Progressive Complexity**: Each lesson builds on previous ones
+3. **Progressive Complexity**: Each lesson builds on previous concepts
 4. **Real-World Patterns**: Examples mirror production use cases
-5. **Minimal Cognitive Load**: No verbose explanations to parse
+5. **Zero Documentation Overhead**: Code teaches itself

-## Supporting Documentation
+## Web Pages

-**Separate README.md** provides:

-- Comprehensive feature overview
-- Installation instructions
-- Advanced concepts
-- API reference
-- Best practices guide
-- Troubleshooting
+Web pages serve only to:

+- Render the examples in the browser
+- Show the output of the code
+- Provide navigation between lessons
+- Display syntax-highlighted source code

-## Next Steps
+## Implementation Strategy

-1. **Create 20 focused code examples** following this structure
+1. **Create 20 working source code files** following this structure
+2. **Each file demonstrates ONE specific concept**
+3. **Web pages are minimal wrappers** around the rendered output
+4. **Focus on copy-paste ready examples** that teach by doing
-2. **Build comprehensive README** for documentation
+5. **Separate comprehensive README** for documentation
-3. **Test all examples** work correctly
-4. **Add interactive playground** for experimentation
-5. **Create quick reference guide** for common patterns

-This approach transforms learning from reading documentation to running and modifying real code examples.
+This transforms learning from reading documentation to studying and running real code examples.